 My first mistake

 So here’s where the financial disaster comes in.
 Jonathan didn’t work for the first few years we were together.
-I paid for all of the bills, all of our living expenses, and I even supported his beer habit.
+I paid for all of the bills and our living expenses, and I even supported his beer habit.
 But he always had an excuse.
 It was a bad economy.
 The area we lived in wasn’t conducive to him getting a job.
 He wanted to start his own business.
 He couldn’t compete in the job market.
 And I, being stupid and naïve, believed him.
 I let him get away with it, again and again.

 Having a job

 For the next six months, we were very on and off.
 I’d break up, he’d claim to try, I’d give him another chance, and then we’d be right back at square one.
-Then he confided that he knew he could quit drinking, he just had to face and overcome his biggest fear – a DUI he had gotten back when he was 20.
+Then he confided that he knew he could quit drinking; he just had to face and overcome his biggest fear – a DUI he had gotten back when he was 20.
 He was terrified that he would have to go to jail over it.

 Still trying to make it work

 I still stupidly tried to make the relationship work.
-I thought he could get better, even after all that, and even after I knew I could never trust him again.
+I thought he could get better, even after all that, even after I knew I could never trust him again.
 When I got the transfer to Savannah, I told him that this could be our chance to start over.
 We would be in a new city, where he had opportunities!
 He could make some friends and move forward with his life!

-Unfortunately that didn’t happen.
+Unfortunately, that didn’t happen.
 The first few months in Savannah were a nightmare.
 But of course, I was to blame for it, because he didn’t have any friends.
 He couldn’t get a good job close enough to the house.
 He had nothing and no one in Savannah, so his only option was to drink.